-Dr. Barbara “Basia” Andraka-Christou is an Assistant Professor in the Department of Health Management & Informatics, with a Joint Secondary Appointment in the College of Medicine, at the University of Central Florida.
+Dr. Barbara “Basia” Andraka-Christou is an Associate Professor in the Department of Health Management & Informatics, with a Joint Secondary Appointment in the College of Medicine, at the University of Central Florida.
 Her research explores substance use disorder treatment from health services and health policy perspectives, including medication-assisted treatment barriers, person-centered care, and mobile health delivery.

 Dr. Andraka-Christou received her J.D. and Ph.D. from Indiana University and completed a postdoctoral research fellowship there.
 She received her B.A. summa cum laude from the University of Florida.
 She is a licensed attorney in Florida.

-- 47 peer-reviewed publications (published or in press), 3 law review publications
+- 74 peer-reviewed publications (published or in press), 3 law review publications

 - Solo author of The Opioid Fix: America’s Addiction Crisis & the Solution they Don’t Want You to Have (nonfiction, Johns Hopkins University Press 2020)

-- Solo author of Health Law & Ethics (textbook, Cognella Academic Publishing 2019)
+- Solo author of Health Law & Ethics (textbook, Cognella Academic Publishing 2019; 2nd ed.
+2022)

 - 37 invited presentations